 Harry Farr and the Limits of Understanding Shell Shock in the First World War

 In September 1916, Harry Farr, a private soldier in the British Army, was executed by firing squad for desertion on the Western Front.
-His case is among the most thoroughly documented of those later associated with the term “Shot at Dawn” and has become central to discussions about how psychological trauma was understood and acted upon during the First World War.
+His case is one of the most thoroughly documented among those later associated with the term “Shot at Dawn.”
+It has become central to discussions about how psychological trauma was understood and acted upon during the First World War.

-Harry Farr enlisted in 1914 and served on the Western Front during a period characterised by sustained artillery bombardment and heavy casualties.
-Surviving medical and military records show that during his service he was admitted to hospital on multiple occasions suffering from what doctors described at the time as “nervous collapse”.
+Harry Farr enlisted in 1914 and served on the Western Front during a time marked by relentless artillery bombardment and heavy casualties.
+Surviving medical and military records reveal that during his service, he was admitted to hospital multiple times, suffering from what doctors described at the time as “nervous collapse.”

-By 1915, the term shell shock was already in circulation, though its causes, severity, and long-term effects were not well understood.
-Symptoms such as tremors, anxiety, paralysis, and an inability to function under fire were increasingly recognised, but there was no consistent agreement on whether these constituted illness, weakness, or a temporary failure of nerve.
+By 1915, the term shell shock was already in use, though its causes, severity, and long-term effects were not well understood.
+Symptoms such as tremors, anxiety, paralysis, and an inability to function under fire were increasingly recognised.
+However, there was no consistent agreement on whether these symptoms constituted illness, weakness, or a temporary failure of nerve.

-In September 1916, during preparations for an attack, Farr refused to advance.
+In September 1916, as preparations for an attack were underway, Farr refused to advance.
 He was arrested and charged with cowardice.
 His case was heard by a Field General Court Martial.

 Family Notification and the Aftermath